eth-sri/zkay/docs/tutorial.rst

         "blockchain_node_uri":"http://{ganache_ip}:{ganache_port}"
     }

 Before you can deploy a zkay contract, you need to know the blockchain addresses of the deployed PKI and zkay library contracts which should be used by your contract.
-PKI contracts are crypto-backend specific, if there is no PKI contract on your chain yet, you can deploy it using:
+PKI contracts are crypto-backend specific.
+If there is no PKI contract on your chain yet, you can deploy it using:

 .. code-block:: bash

     zkay deploy-pki <account_address_to_deploy_from>

 Similarly, if the proving-scheme which you selected requires library contracts which are not yet deployed (the default groth16 scheme has no library dependencies), you can deploy them using:

 .. code-block:: bash